iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 - #### **Firefly voters (phase 3):**

 Everybody who is in control of the minimum amount of Shimmer tokens required to produce one vote.
-This amount is currently defined as 1000 Glow and follows the[ technical specification](https://github.com/iota-community/treasury/blob/main/specifications/hornet-participation-plugin.md) for the Hornet INX - participation plugin.
+This amount is currently defined as 1000 Glow and follows the [technical specification](https://github.com/iota-community/treasury/blob/main/specifications/hornet-participation-plugin.md) for the Hornet INX - participation plugin.

 - #### **Governance Forum Moderators:**

 To enable an effective governance process, some community members need to handle administrative tasks in the governance process, mainly in the governance forum.
-The community group that works on governance and meets weekly to discuss these topics has selected five community members to fill these positions.
+The community group that works on governance and meets weekly to discuss these topics has selected four community members to fill these positions.
 The community can propose to remove moderators through the here-defined governance process.

 Currently, these community members are selected as governance forum moderators:
-@Deep_Sea, @Werner @overclocked @AndyW @Stone
+@Deep_Sea, @Werner @overclocked @AndyW